nsdhillon/website/ndhillon.com/content/resume/natwest.md

 title = "Natwest Stockbrokers Limited"

 # Resume summary to display on homepage.
 summary = "Brought into Natwest Stockbrokers to solve latency problems within their Order routing system.
 Here I developed and performed optimization on the London Stock Exchange trading gateway.
-Additonally, in preparation for Y2K directed complete an audit of all exchange trading gateways."
+Additionally, in preparation for Y2K directed complete an audit of all exchange trading gateways."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "NatWest_logo.png"